-The Commission for Energy Regulation requires electricity and gas providers to have codes of practice and customer charters setting out their processes and commitments to their customers.
+The Commission for the Regulation of Utilities requires electricity and gas providers to have codes of practice and customer charters setting out their processes and commitments to their customers.
 These must include complaints handling, customer billing and payments.

 Your provider must give you a copy of its codes and charter if you ask for them and publish them on its website.